 Volunteer clearance process

 At Traffick911, we plug people in where they are passionate and gifted.
-Due to the sensitive nature of our work, prospective volunteers must complete the following four steps in order to get cleared to become an official volunteer (please read ALL of the below items in their entirety):
+Due to the sensitive nature of our work, prospective volunteers must complete the following four steps in order to get cleared to become an official volunteer.
+Once you become a cleared volunteer, you will receive the next steps for training on the specific area you're interested in.
+Please read ALL of the below items in their entirety.